bparanj/coding-skill/_posts/2020-01-30-technical-phone-screen-tips.md

 A lot of these may be quite language-specific, and since they're quick yes/no questions they don't make for great meaty interview questions.

-If you're going into an interview, and you know it's going to be for something language-specific like "javascript frontend developer," "Objective-C iOS developer," or "Python backend developer" then it'll be good to brush up on these.
+If you're going to interview for a position that is language-specific like "javascript frontend developer," "Objective-C iOS developer," or "Python backend developer" then it'll be good to brush up on these.

 You could be developing in a language like Javascript and never use closures.
 But that's still a very common question for Javascript roles so don't let those catch you off guard.